← Back to Blog

 Team Collaboration

-For organizations, features like user roles, shared workspaces, and activity logs enable teams to work together without stepping on each other’s toes.
+For organizations, user roles, shared workspaces, and activity logs keep people from duplicating work or overwriting each other.

 Custom Tracking Domains